Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/reorder_buffer/reorder_buffer.md

 **Stage 1: Reservation** - When `reserve_enable` is asserted, a slot is reserved in program order using the next available index from the reserve pointer.
 The `reserve_index` output provides the index that should be used for the subsequent write operation.
 The reservation advances the reserve pointer to maintain ordering.
 The integration must ensure `reserve_full` is not asserted before asserting `reserve_enable`.

 **Stage 2: Out-of-order Writing** - When `write_enable` is asserted with a previously reserved `write_index`, the `write_data` is stored in the specified slot and marked as valid.
 Writes can complete in any order as long as they target previously reserved slots.
 The integration must only write to reserved indices and write to each index exactly once.
+The `write_error` output pulses for one cycle if `write_enable` is asserted with an index that was not previously reserved or was already written.
+This indicates incorrect usage, though the write operation will still modify the RAM (potentially corrupting data).

 **Stage 3: In-order Reading** - When `read_enable` is asserted, data is read from the head of the queue (read pointer position) and the slot is freed for future reservations.
 The read pointer advances to the next slot.
 The integration must ensure the slot at the read pointer contains valid data before asserting `read_enable`, ensuring in-order delivery.